Studying abroad: A good idea….sometimes

-On the surface, it sounds good: Take some time off from getting your law degree to study overseas.
+On the surface, it sounds good: Take some time off from getting your law degree or your MBA to study overseas.
 It’s culturally enriching, right?
-Big law firms have indicated they prefer graduates with international exposure.
 What could be more appealing?

 Not necessarily a good idea, experts say.

 “I recommend it for undergraduates,” says Heike Spahn of AdmissionsConsultants, a lawyer and former Assistant Dean at University of Chicago Law School who followed that pattern herself.
 “But if you’re going overseas in your first year or second year of law school, that’s a time when you might want to be more involved in and not so remote from your job search.”